STI cases continued to rise in the United States during the pandemic

 A total of 2.4 million new cases of chlamydia, gonorrhea and syphilis were counted in 2020.

 Mr. Mermin explained during a press conference that COVID-19 occurred “at a very complex time for the detection of sexually transmitted diseases”.
-“We’ve already had a strained and equivalent public health infrastructure.
+“We already had a strained, struggling public health infrastructure.
 Many neighborhoods in the United States do not have specialized STI care centers.
-This has already deteriorated growing trends.”
+This has really worsened growing trends.”

 He stressed that the consequences of congenital syphilis are the most serious.
 They include miscarriages, stillbirths, and lifelong physical and mental health problems.